kristinemlarson/gnssrefl/README.md

 <CODE>make_json_input p101 41.692 -111.236 2016.1 -e1 5 -e2 10 -l2c True -ampl 10 -peak2noise 3</CODE>

+Azimuth regions should not be larger than ~100 degrees.
+If for example you want to use the region from 0 to 270 degrees, you should not set a region from 0 - 270, but instead a region from 0-90, 90-180, and the last from 180-270.
+This is necessary to make sure you don't mix rising and setting satellite arcs from different times of day.
+I believe the code currently refuses to let you use a region larger than 100 degrees.
+The default is to allow four regions, each of 90 degrees.

-Things that are helpful to know for the make_json_input inputs:
+Other things that are helpful to know for the make_json_input inputs:

 * Some json settings can be set at the command line.  run <code>make_json_input -h</code> to see these.
 Otherwise, you will need to edit the json file.
 Note that there are a few inconstencies between the command line names